tylerpost/midiFind/README.md

 ###Information
 MidiFind was created with Python.
 Pygame and Mido were two external libraries used for this application.
 MidiFind constructs a database of contours using the mido library to parse information about each note, which is searched upon run-time.
 Various algorithms implemented included
-+Knuth-Morris-Pratt string search
++ Knuth-Morris-Pratt string search
-+QuickSort
++ QuickSort
-+3-way partitioned QuickSort
++ 3-way partitioned QuickSort

-It should be noted if /\*.mid tracks are found under MidiFind/Midi Files//\* they will play if a positive match has been found.
+It should be noted if any midi tracks are found under MidiFind/Midi Files/\* they will play if a positive match has been found.
 Due to size constraints, all but two tracks have been left out of the application.